-6.3.16 Juvenile Dependency Collections Program for Cost of Legal Services
+6.3.16 Juvenile Dependency Collections Program for Cost of Legal Services children and/or self.

-Once the case reaches disposition, the Court will determine if a party is responsible for the repayment of costs incurred for court appointed counsel for their children and/or self.
 The Court shall make a finding based on information provided by DSS in court or the Court will order the responsible parties to appear before a financial evaluation officer within thirty (30) days to determine the ability for the responsible party to pay cost for legal services.
 If it is determined that the responsible party is able to pay, monthly billing statements will be sent to the responsible party.
 If the installment payment becomes ninety (90) days in arrears, the account balance will be forwarded to an outside collections agency.
 Payments can be made in the Clerk's Office or mailed to the following address: